Why Expats Never Leave Busan: A Local Fisherman’s Perspective.

 The Sea Changes How the City Feels

-Living near the ocean changes more than scenery.
+Living near the ocean changes your DNA.

 Social Life Feels Natural, Not Forced